AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 GROUP BY c.country
 ORDER BY 2 DESC;

 -- 17. What is the total sales by month and the month-over-month sales growth rate?
+Monitors sales growth to identify trends and inform strategic business adjustments.

 WITH MonthlySales AS (
     SELECT